aaosgood3/aaosgood3.github.io/README.md

+#README -

-#README - The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
+The README file must give an overview of what you are handing in: which parts are your code, which parts are libraries, and so on.
 The README must contain URLs to your project websites.
 The README must also explain any non-obvious features of your interface

 Heatmap -
 JQuery was used to help add more responsiveness to the visualization such as helping to resize the view when the window size is changed.
-The view can be seen at http://stephaniemertz.com/IV/heatmap.html or aaosgood3.github.io/heatmap/heatmap.html
+The view can be seen at http://stephaniemertz.com/IV/heatmap.html or aaosgood3.github.io/heatmap/heatmap.html Styling (legend, transition between datasets, etc) was heavily borrowed from Tom May's example.

 Features:
 Tooltip - the styled tooltip shows precisely how many applications there are on average for each time to give a more granular view of